joni-jones/yii2-2checkout/README.md

     // ...
 ];

-Full documentation you can find in [2Checkout Documentation](https://www.2checkout.com/documentation/libraries/php) site.
+Full documentation you can find on [2Checkout](https://www.2checkout.com/documentation/libraries/php) site.